|

 the top of the FlexKrete to remain a little bit sticky to the touch, even after

 it is hard enough to drive on.
-To prevent the repair from picking up dark tire
+To prevent the repair from immediately picking up tire

 and road grit, you can just sprinkle some sand on top of the repair.